jqnatividad/qsv/README.md

 ### Windows Usage Note

 Unlike other modern operating systems, Microsoft Windows' [default encoding is UTF16-LE](https://stackoverflow.com/questions/66072117/why-does-windows-use-utf-16le).
-This will cause problems when redirecting qsv's output to a CSV file & trying to open it with Excel (which ignores the comma delimiter, with everything in the first column):
+This will cause problems when redirecting qsv's output to a CSV file & trying to open it with Excel (which ignores the comma delimiter, with everything in the first column if the file is UTF16-LE encoded):

 ```
 # the following command will produce a UTF16-LE encoded CSV file on Windows